This is our Lingvist review — all about the made-in-Estonia language-learning app.

 And into that box you have to type “Luftkissenfahrzeug” (good luck).

-Right now, as of 2020, you can learn five non-English languages, including French, Russian, Spanish (two variants, Portuguese, and German.
+Right now, you can learn five non-English languages, including French, Russian, Spanish (two variants, Portuguese, and German.
 You can also learn two variants of English from other languages.

 You can learn any of those languages from any other language.
 For example, you can learn Russian from German.